 The equity/bond (or in our case HEDGE) pair is interesting because most of the time these two asset classes profit from an inverse correlation.
 If there is a real stock market correction, money typically flows towards treasuries and gold rewarding holders and providing crash protection.

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
-Total return is a strong measure of an investment’s overall performance.'Using this definition on our asset we see for example:
+Total return is a strong measure of an investment’s overall performance.'Which means for our asset as example:

 'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
-It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'Which means for our asset as example:
+It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'Applying this definition to our asset in some examples:

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
-Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Using this definition on our asset we see for example:
+Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'Which means for our asset as example:

 'The Sharpe ratio is the measure of risk-adjusted return of a financial portfolio.
 Sharpe ratio is a measure of excess portfolio return over the risk-free rate relative to its standard deviation.
 Normally, the 90-day Treasury bill rate is taken as the proxy for risk-free rate.
 A portfolio with a higher Sharpe ratio is considered superior relative to its peers.
-The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Which means for our asset as example:
+The measure was named after William F Sharpe, a Nobel laureate and professor of finance, emeritus at Stanford University.'Applying this definition to our asset in some examples:

 'The Sortino ratio improves upon the Sharpe ratio by isolating downside volatility from total volatility by dividing excess return by the downside deviation.
 The Sortino ratio is a variation of the Sharpe ratio that differentiates harmful volatility from total overall volatility by using the asset's standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio takes the asset's return and subtracts the risk-free rate, and then divides that amount by the asset's downside deviation.
-The ratio was named after Frank A. Sortino.'Which means for our asset as example:
+The ratio was named after Frank A. Sortino.'Applying this definition to our asset in some examples:

-'The Average Drawdown Duration is an extension of the Maximum Drawdown.
-However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
+'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
-So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Using this definition on our asset we see for example:
+So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'Which means for our asset as example: